 Level of service Measurements and Targets

-Council's intended level Provide a reliable collection and disposal system to each property during normal rainfall
+Council's intended Provide a reliable collection and disposal system to each property during normal rainfall

-of service is to:
+level of service is

+to:

-Performance measure Discharge compliance
+Performance Discharge compliance

-(mandatory) Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of:
+measure Compliance with the Council's resource consents for discharge from its stormwater system measured

+(mandatory) by the number of:

 a. abatement notices

 b. infringement notices

 c. enforcement orders, and

 d. convictions

 Received by the Council in relation to those resource consents.

 How we will measure Comply with resource consents

 2021/22 Result:

 Council does not hold any resource consents for stormwater discharges.

 Year 3 a. no abatement notices

 b. no infringement notices

 c. no enforcement orders, and

 d. no convictions

-Performance measure System adequacy
+Performance System adequacy

-(mandatory)
+measure The number of flooding events 6 that occurred in the District.

+(mandatory) For each flooding event, the number of habitable floors affected (expressed per 1000 properties

+connected to the Council's stormwater system).